 1. Learn more about yourself

 Having an understanding of your emotions and how you react to certain stressors is very important when trying to remain positive.
 The ability to predict when you are becoming overwhelmed or anxious is the first step.
-By being aware of your emotions, you will be better able to prevent certain emotions from heavily impacting your life and essentially, remaining positive.
+By being aware of your emotions, you will be better able to prevent certain emotions from heavily impacting your life and essentially, remain positive.

 For example, you can incorporate coping mechanisms or self-care activities that specifically work for you.
 For example, listening to music or going on a walk could help calm you down and help you think rationally and optimistically.